 Native range: Nearly throughout Florida

 To see where natural populations of Carolina redroot have been vouchered, visit www.florida.plantatlas.usf.edu.

 Exposure: Full sun to partial shade

 Growth habit: 1–3’ tall

-Garden tips: Carolina redroot is fast-growing and is easily propagated from seed and by division of rhizomes.
-The plant is quick to establish and grows well in most wet conditions, however it has a tendency to spread if not maintained.
+Garden tips: Carolina redroot is fast growing and is easily propagated from seed and by division of rhizomes.
+The plant is quick to establish and grows well in most wet conditions; however, it does have a tendency to spread if not maintained.

-Carolina redroot seeds are available from the Florida Wildflower Cooperative.
 Plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.
+Seeds are occasionally available from the Florida Wildflower Cooperative.